soyounson/EDA_w_code/01_Shark_attack/README.md

 #### ☻ Issues

-There are several erors including missing values, duplication, noise, categorical values, mixing values etc. Thus, data cleaning and preprocessing are strongly required.
-Different approaches should be considered for data analysis.
+There are several erorrs including missing values, duplication, noise, categorical values, mixing values etc. Thus, data cleaning and preprocessing are strongly required and then different approaches should be considered for data analysis.

 <p align="center">
 <img src="/images/shark_Data_error.png" width="800">